What are PPP Loans, how do they work?

 - Line 2: Mortgage interest payments

 The amount of mortgage interest payments made during the covered period.
-This should only include mortgage that was in place before February 15, 2020.
+This should only include a mortgage that was in place before February 15, 2020.

 - Line 3: Rent or lease payments